pmeran/neuriteX/README.md

 Image analysis is implemented in Python and includes: image correction; neurite segmentation with computation of raw score, corrected score, and neurite integrity index (NII); and generation of images representing processing intermediates (for optimization of parameters).<br />
 Result visualization is implemented in R.<br />
 <br />
-The provided step-by-step guide requires knowledge of Python and R and the use of IDEs (PyCharm and R Studio).
-ImageJ (or Fiji) is not required but is helpful to look at generated image stacks.<br />
+For the provided step-by-step guide, knowledge of Python and R is required, as well as familiarity with the use of IDEs (PyCharm and R Studio).
+ImageJ (or Fiji) is helpful for evaluation of generated image stacks.<br />

 ## Analysis – first steps